-Propo sal Board Vote Recommendation Page Reference (for more information) 1.
-Elect five directors named in this Proxy Statement for terms that expire at the next Annual Meeting of shareholders FOR ALL 5 2.
-Ratify the appointment of our independent registered public accounting firm for fiscal year 2022 FOR 19 3.
-Approve, on an advisory basis (i.e. non-binding), the compensation of the Company's named executive officers FOR 25 4.
-Approve, on an advisory basis (i.e. non-binding), the frequency of which the advisory vote to approve the compensation of our named executive officers should be held 1 YEAR 26
+BOARD RECOMMENDS: LEARN MORE ON PAGE: 1.
+Elect seven directors nominated by the Board of Directors for a term that expires at the Company's next annual meeting of shareholders ✓ FOR ALL 5 2.
+Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2023 ✓ FOR 18 3.
+Approve, on an advisory basis (i.e. non-binding), the compensation of the Company's named executive officers ✓ FOR 23